WenboYang/CppNotes/TheBigFourOfRectangleClass.md

 }

 ~~~~
-Now if we want to add some members in Point class and also in parent class Shape, like this.
-What do we do for the Rectangle class's copy constructor?
+Now if we want to add some members in Point class and also in parent class Shape, like below.
+What do we do for the Rectangle class's copy constructor then?
 ~~~~C++
 class Shape
 {